metalivedev/www.docker.io/_pages/getting-started.md

 There are several installation options.
 Our recommended installation path is for **Ubuntu linux**,
     because we develop Docker on Ubuntu and our installation package will do most of the work for you.

-Mac, Windows and some Linux distributions cannot natively run Docker at this time so we help you setup a
+Mac, Windows and some Linux distributions cannot natively run Docker at this time so we help you set up a
     Ubuntu virtual machine and run Docker inside of that.

 **Platforms:**